getify/You-Dont-Know-JS/scope & closures/apB.md

 console.log( a ); // ReferenceError
 ```

-Whoa, man!
+Whoa!
 That's some ugly, weird looking code.
 We see a `try/catch` that appears to forcibly throw an error, but the "error" it throws is just a value `2`, and then the variable declaration that receives it is in the `catch(a)` clause.
-Mind blown.
+Mind: blown.

 That's right, the `catch` clause has block-scoping to it, which means it can be used as a polyfill for block scope in pre-ES6 environments.